Mark Simpson speaks to the mother of Myra Breckinridge, and scourge of imperialism, monotheism – and monosexuality

 As he once said: “Style is knowing who you are, what you want to say, and not giving a damn.”
 Or was that Myra?
 Either way, Mr Vidal is more of a man than many of his adversaries sadly mistook themselves for – and, perhaps, more woman than any of them could ever hope to possess.

 Maybe that’s why, twenty years ago when I was a callow youth, I sent Mr Vidal a fan letter.
 I also included, as you do, a topless shot: back then, I had Hollywood tits.
 And who better to appreciate them than Gore Vidal, MGM’s last contract writer?
 Fortunately for both of us, response came there none.

 I put my tits away and took to writing.
 But I was probably still writing fan notes to Vidal, even when I scribbled, as I did from time to time, nasty, Oedipal things about him.
 Re-reading Myra Breckinridge I can see that too much of my own work is just footnotes to this forty-year-old novel which more or less invented metrosexuality, decades before the word was coined, strapped it on and rammed it where the sun don’t shine.
 (Described at the time on the dust jacket as a ‘novel of far-out sexuality’ it now seems, well, all the way in).

 But now I’m actually speaking to Mr Vidal.
-I feel like Michael J Fox in Back to the Future where he meets his teen mother at High School (save my ‘mother’ is generally agreed to be no pussycat).
+I feel like Michael J Fox in Back to the Future where he meets his teen mother at High School (save my ‘mother’ is, it is generally agreed, no pussycat).
 Am I going to disappear into an embarrassing time-paradox?
 “Please forgive my nervousness,” I stutter.
 “I’m a Big Fan – though I suppose those words probably strike terror into your heart…”.

 Without missing a beat comes the laconic reply, in that measured, unmistakable voice: “They clearly strike terror into yours.”